JackJPowell/uc-intg-samsungtv/README.md

 ### Samsung TV device

 - A samsung TV that is network enabled and running a version of Tizen OS is required to use the integration.
 Please refer to the samsungtvws library for additional information on supported models.

+### Launching apps

+- For some devices a full list of applications may not be available.
+By using the send_command option and adding APP_<app_id> you can invoke the application, i.e. to launch Youtube use APP_111299001912.
+A list of known app_ids to try are available [here](https://github.com/tavicu/homebridge-samsung-tizen/issues/26#issuecomment-447424879)

 ## Usage